craigmateo/courses/README.md

 # Courses

-Code and files from coursework, tutorials, moocs, etc.
+Code and files from coursework, tutorials, and MOOCs.

+The purpose of this is to keep a record of topics I've covered, to review code/concepts, etc.

 ## Mathematics :triangular_ruler: :infinity:
 [![made-with-latex](https://img.shields.io/badge/Made%20with-LaTeX-1f425f.svg)](https://www.latex-project.org/)